TeraWatt-EcoWatt2050/D3D_add_turbines/README.md

 specifications for Delft3D-Flow.

 Further information on this implementation is available in:
-Baston S, Waldman S & Side J (2014) ìModelling energy extraction in tidal flowsî, Position Paper, output of the TeraWatt UKCMER Grand Challenge project.
+Baston S, Waldman S & Side J (2014) ‚ÄúModelling energy extraction in tidal flows‚Äù, Position Paper, output of the TeraWatt UKCMER Grand Challenge project.
 Rev. 3.1 issued 2015.
 Available at http://www.masts.ac.uk/about/masts-publications/terawatt-publications/

 If you use it in a project that leads to a report or publication I would appreciate (a) knowing about it; (b) acknowledgement; and, if appropriate, a citation for the following paper for which it was developed:

-Waldman S, Baston S, Nemalidinne R, Chatzirodou A, Venugopal V, Side J, ìImplementation of tidal turbines in MIKE 3 and Delft3D models of Pentland Firth & Orkney Watersî (2017)
+Waldman S, Baston S, Nemalidinne R, Chatzirodou A, Venugopal V, Side J, ‚ÄúImplementation of tidal turbines in MIKE 3 and Delft3D models of Pentland Firth & Orkney Waters‚Äù (2017)
 Ocean & Coastal Management. http://dx.doi.org/10.1016/j.ocecoaman.2017.04.015

 Limitations: